Sharp pointwise and uniform estimates for $\bar\partial$: Introduction

 and for any $\epsilon>0$,

 \end{theorem}

 The estimate \eqref{pointwise} is sharp.
 If $f(z) := \sum_{k=1}^n z_k(|z|^2 - 1)^{-1} d\bar{z}_k$ then $f$ is $\dbar$-closed, $\|f\|_{g, \infty} = 1$ and the canonical solution to $\dbar u = f$ is $u= \log(1 - |z|^2) - C_n$, which shows the sharpness of \eqref{pointwise}.
 Berndtsson \cite{Be01} also pointed out his proof should generalize to other domains when enough information about the Bergman kernel is known.
-Berndtsson's result \cite{Be97} was improved by Schuster and Varolin in \cite{SV14} via the ``double twisting" method.
+Berndtsson's result \cite{Be97, Be01} was improved by Schuster and Varolin in \cite{SV14} via the ``double twisting" method.

 Motivated by Berndtsson's results \eqref{pointwise} and \eqref{uniform} and the problems raised by Henkin and Leiterer \cite{HL84} and Sergeev \cite{Se94}, in this paper we study sharp pointwise estimates for $\dbar u = f$ for any $\dbar$-closed $(0, 1)$-form $f$ with $\|f\|_{g, \infty}<\infty$ and uniform estimates under stronger conditions on $f$.
-We generalize Berndtsson's results from ${\mathbb B}^n$ to bounded convex homogeneous domains and smoothly bounded strictly pseudoconvex domains.
-Our main theorem for pointwise estimates is stated as follows.
+We generalize Berndtsson's results from ${\mathbb B}^n$ to smoothly bounded strictly pseudoconvex domains and the Cartan classical domains.
+Our main theorem (Theorem \ref {main}/\ref{key}) for pointwise estimates is stated as follows.

 \begin{theorem} Let $\Omega$ be a smoothly bounded strictly convex domain, a Cartan classical domain, or the polydisc, whose Bergman kernel and metric are denoted by $K$ and $g$, respectively.
-Then there is a constant $C$ such that for any $\bar{\partial}$-closed $(0,1)$-form $f$ with $\|f\|_{g, \infty}<\infty$, the canonical solution $u$ to $\dbar u=f$ satisfies
+Then there is a constant $C$ such that for any $\bar{\partial}$-closed $(0,1)$-form $f$ with $\|f\|_{g, \infty}<\infty$, the canonical solution to $\dbar u=f$ satisfies

 \end{theorem}